-Figure 4 shows the three main inputs required for carrying out a detailed network capacity assessment, namely: the demand; the network; and generation.
+Figure 5 shows the three main inputs required for carrying out a detailed network capacity assessment, namely: the demand; the network; and generation.
 These are described as follows:

+• Demand:

-Demand: As outlined in Section 5.1.1 above, is taken from the GCS.
-The demand for the selected year is used to assess the capacity constraints associated with the transmission network.
+As outlined in Section 5.1.1 above, the peak demand is taken from the GCS.
+The allocation of the total peak demand to each of the transmission stations is derived from the TYTFS where the regional growth rates, considering domestic, industrial and data centre loads is accounted for.